dhis2/dhis2-live/README.md

-# dhis2-live
-DHIS 2 Live package
+# DHIS 2 Live

-Creates an  executable jar which  contains jetty server classes  and a simple tray icon controller.
+DHIS 2 Live package.
+Creates an executable jar which contains jetty server classe and a simple tray icon controller.
+Build the JAR and executable file with the following command:

 ```
 mvn clean package
 ```

-to build the jar and the exe file.

-The expected structure looks like this:
+The expected file structure looks like this:

 ```
 /dhis2-live.jar